dankellett/post-config-test/README.md

 # post-config-test
-This Repo demonstrates a crude method to version config files that are published to an API endpoint.
+This Repo demonstrates a crude method to version control config files that are published to an API endpoint.

 Pushed changes to json files in [`main`, `dev`] branches will trigger the workflows to run and publish changes to endpoints defined in action files for specific branches.